judah-caruso/doc/readme.markdown

 Because Doc can output different "display" formats, posts have their own special syntax that's relatively easy to use and allows a bit of control over the output.
 Think more than Markdown but less than HTML.

-Post files consist of "tags" contain the actual post content.
+Post files consist of "tags" containing the actual content of the page.
 Tags have the following syntax: `\tag(-attribute)*{value of tag}`.
 In practice, it looks like this:

 ```tex
 \text { Lorem \bold{ipsum} dolor \bold-italic{sit amet}. }